 Can't find anything in Adelaide worth doing?
 That's because you're not looking hard enough.

 Adelaide is so neat and regular.
-Spread out on either side of the Torrens River on the flat coastal plain between Gulf St Vincent and the Mount Lofty Ranges it lies, an overgrown country town, laid out in a series of neat, easy to follow, grids.
+Spread out on either side of the Torrens River, it's an overgrown country town, laid out in a series of neat, easy to follow, grids.

 Hear the roar of high-performance engines and watch the best riders and cars in the business.